erkooi/fusion360/README.md

 * ModifyEdgesCSV - Modify edges of body with fillet or chamfer operation as defined in CSV file.
 * MoveCopyCSV - Move, copy, remove or transform an object as defined in CSV file.
 * MirrorCSV - Mirror object as defined in CSV file.
+* RevolveCSV - Revolve profile as defined in CSV file.

 ### 3.3 Example scripts
 ### 3.3.1 Example script